zeroc-ice/freeze/demos/java-compat/README.md

 Berkeley DB C library used by `db.jar`.

-On Windows, the build system automatically installs the `berkeley.db.java7` NuGet package from nuget.org, and you want to add the correct `bin` directory to your PATH, for example:
+On Windows, the build system automatically installs the `berkeley.db.java7` NuGet package from nuget.org, and you want to add its `bin` directory to your PATH, for example:
 ```
 set PATH=%USERPROFILE%\freeze\demos\java-compat\packages\berkeley.db.java7.5.3.28.1\build\native\bin\x64;%PATH%
 ```